media-cloud-ai/media-cloud-ai.github.com/contribution.md

 Finally, you can close the related issue.

-\* _someone that will be able to understand the purpose of your Merge Request_
+\* _someone that will be able to understand the purpose of your Merge Request, or at least a member of the Q&A team (if any)_

 #### Roadmap, Milestones and release management